schilkp/schilkp.github.io/projects/SysStepAtten.md

 ### Power

-At first I thought it would make sense to power the unit from an AC adapter, matching the DAC and headphone amp available in the same enclosure.
+At first, I thought it would make sense to power the unit from an AC adapter, matching the DAC and headphone amp available in the same enclosure.
 The power draw from the non-latching relays is however quite significant, and the bulk capacitance for AC/DC conversion would have taken up a lot of space.
 Therefor I decided to use a standard 9V DC barrel jack input.